 Testing is the only way to find out your home’s radon levels:

 Any home can have a radon problem.
 This means new and old homes, well-sealed and drafty homes, and homes with or without basements.
 In fact, you and your family are most likely to get your greatest radiation exposure at home.
 That is where you spend most of your time.
 Nearly 1 out of every 15 homes in the United States is estimated to have an elevated radon level.
-Elevated levels of radon gas have been found in homes in your Colorado.

 FACT: Although some scientists dispute the precise number of deaths due to radon, all the major health organizations (like the Center for Disease Control and Prevention, the American Lung Association and the American Medical Association) agree with estimates that radon causes thousands of preventable lung cancer deaths every year.
 This is especially true among smokers since the risk to smokers is much greater than to non-smokers.